equinor/git-introduction/README.md

 Git will now do an _auto-merge_.

-At this poitn, it can be illuminating to run
+At this point, it can be illuminating to run

 ```bash
 git log --oneline --graph